Constructor (object-oriented programming): JavaScript/TypeScript

+const foo: FooBar = new FooBar('7');

 Object Pascal

 In Object Pascal, the constructor is similar to a factory method.
 The only syntactic difference to regular methods is the keyword constructor in front of the name (instead of procedure or function).
 It can have any name, though the convention is to have Create as prefix, such as in CreateWithFormatting.
 Creating an instance of a class works like calling a static method of a class: TPerson.Create('Peter').